-More than 800 people killed by Indonesia earthquake and tsunami
+Mass burial begins after more than 800 people killed by Indonesia earthquake and tsunami

 “I can still hear the voice of the survivors screaming for help while inspecting the compound,” he said, adding there could be 50 people trapped inside.

-Disaster agency spokesman Sutopo Purwo Nugroho said “tens to hundreds” of people were taking part in a beach festival in Palu when the tsunami struck at dusk on Friday.
+Disaster agency spokesperson Sutopo Purwo Nugroho said “tens to hundreds” of people were taking part in a beach festival in Palu when the tsunami struck at dusk on Friday.

 Some of the injured rested outside Palu’s Army Hospital, where patients were being treated outdoors due to fears of aftershocks.